 The amphibian and reptile fauna is unique too with many species being peculiar to this forest alone, and many opportunities may arise where we will see them without any effort.

 Day 08: Morning birding in Sinharaja.
-After lunch leave for a hotel near airport to end the tour.
+After lunch leave for airport to end the tour.

 We will spend morning in Sinharaja, thus maximising opportunities to see the splendour of this forest and its fauna.

 After lunch at the lodge we leave for airport for departures.

 Group size: The tour is operated with minimum of 02 persons and maximum of 06 persons.

 With a bird tour guide –

 Tour with an experienced birdwatching chauffeur-guide –

 Accommodation: Standard tourist hotels, rest houses and forest lodges with private facilities are used throughout the tour.